 If you're making an insurance claim or filing a lawsuit after a car accident, it's only natural to wonder what you can reasonably expect if your claim settles or makes it all the way to trial.

 First, keep in mind that every car accident case is unique.
 There are as many varieties of injuries as there are parts of the human body.
-Fault for the accident might be crystal-clear in one case, and in the other it might be muddied by multiple vehicles and competing eyewitness accounts.
+Fault for the accident might be crystal-clear in one case and muddied by multiple vehicles and competing eyewitness accounts in another.

 With that caveat, it can be helpful to examine some real-life examples of car accident injury claims, to see how much compensation was awarded after a settlement or verdict, and to understand the key issues that some of these cases hinge on.